sscs-ose/sscs-ose-code-a-chip.github.io/VLSI24/submitted_notebooks/LearnAFE/README.md

 ##  License
 This project is licensed under the MIT License.
-See LICENSE for more details.
+See LICENSE for more details.<br />
+Additionally the first version of this work has been accepted for publication in DAC.
+The following citation can be modified once the proceeding is made available.<br />
+J. Hu, Z. Zhang, C. S. Leow, W. L. Goh, and Y. Gao, “Late Breaking Results: Circuit-Algorithm Co-design for Learnable Audio Analog Front-End,” in 61st ACM/IEEE Design Automation Conf.
+(DAC), accepted, 2024.

 ##  Acknowledgement
 This work was supported by the Agency for Science, Technology and Research (A*STAR), Singapore under the Nanosystems at the Edge programme, grant No. A18A1b0055.
-We thank Professor Zhengya Zhang for his insightful comments to strengthen this work.
+We thank Professor Zhengya Zhang for his insightful comments.